Hawk652/Capstone-Guidance-Robot/Documentation/Signoffs/Power Subsystem.md

 **Voltage Output of OpenCR1 12V/5V Converter**
 ![ALT](https://github.com/Hawk652/Capstone-Guidance-Robot/blob/main/Documentation/Images/Power/ripple%20OpenCr1%20v3.png)

 The simulated ripple voltage outputted by the OpenCR1 Converter is about 41 mVpp.
 Thus, the OpenCR1 Converter is able to keep the ripple voltage within the 250 mVpp constraint.
-So, no additional filters will not be necessary for the OpenCR1's output.
+So, no additional filters will need to be added at the OpenCR1's output.

 ## BOM
 | Item                          | Quantity | Price Per Item        | Total Price       |